-- 1. Research industry capabilities for prefabricated stone façades or precast concrete façades - 2.
+- 1. Research current industry capabilities for prefabricating stone façades - 2.
 Analyze the original façade design to determine how the columns perform structurally and how the façade itself is supported - 3.
-Develop the initial prefabricated designs, including the structural connections - 4.
-Obtain feedback from the project team about the designs and their impact to the project
+Develop the four initial prefabricated designs - 4.
+Perform a schedule and cost analysis of all of the designs using the previously researched information - 5.
+Obtain feedback from the project team - 6.
+Compile findings into final report